 As one result, all twelve interviewees agree with the definitions of power, informal power, and micropolitics (Question 1).
 Nothing is added or changed.
-Hence, we conclude that a common understanding exists and forms the base when answering the subsequent sections.
+Hence, we conclude that a common understanding exists and forms the base when answering the questionnaire's subsequent sections.

 In all cases, formal power is rated as necessary for controlling the project (Question 2).
-In 8 out of 12 cases, informal power and micropolitics are rated as very important, and in 4 cases, they are rated as necessary (Question 3).
+In 8 out of 12 cases, informal power and the use of micropolitics are rated as very important, and in 4 cases, they are rated as necessary (Question 3).
 In general, informal power and micropolitics are deemed more important or at least as necessary as formal power.
 Our finding is generally in line with the theory; Kotter (2012:181) describes an evaluation of organizations empowering employees, resulting in extended use of the accumulated power.
-Wong (2007:226) conclude that informal power and micropolitics are essential but limited by the hierarchy.
-Our finding is that the top management does not limit power and micropolitics but encourages it based on their belief in the efficiency of power and micropolitics in project management.
+Wong (2007:226) comes to the same conclusion.
 Also, it leads to the question of what precisely the formal power among project managers represents.

-The experience of using informal power and micropolitics ranges from 4 x good and 8 x perfect (Question 4).
+The experience of using informal power and micropolitics ranges from 4 x good and 8 x excellent (Question 4).
 The 100% confidence in applying informal power and micropolitics is higher than the knowledge level.
-The knowledge level about the effect of power and micropolitics ranges from poor (3 cases) to good (3 cases) to 6 outstanding cases (Question 6).
+The knowledge level ranges from poor (3 cases) over good (3 cases) to 6 cases excellent (Question 6).
 Considering that "People generally distrust and fear power and those who seek it" (HBSP 2005:14), the results are remarkable as they could be expected to be lower.
 On the other hand, the interviewees' group consists only of project managers, each with many years of experience.
-These managers must have had closer contact with the subject than a randomly chosen group.
-They are all seeking more competence (Questions 5 and 7 wholly answered with No) and support the conclusion that mastering is vital for the perception and project result.
-The results show that the knowledge about power and micropolitics is good and that the project managers are ready to use micropolitics and power whenever needed.
-The managers rank it as their most effective project management tool.
+These managers must have had closer contact with the subject than a randomly chosen group of managers.
+They all seek more competence (Questions 5 and 7 wholly answered with No) and support the conclusion that mastering is of high importance for the perception and project result.
+The results document both that the knowledge about power and micropolitics is good and that the project managers are ready to use micropolitics and power whenever needed.

 We use preciseness together with expert power to overcomplicate things.
-The managers agreed, "It is better to be roughly precise than precisely wrong.
-"If these experts are contractors, the personal agenda is often to justify their positions and extend working contracts.
-The project manager must restrictively adopt the practical framework to move his project forward and not end up in inefficient theoretical expert exercises.
-He must rely on his knowledge, experience, and skills to consistently make his project's target priority.
+As all the managers agreed, "It is better to be roughly precise than precisely wrong."
+If these experts are contractors, the personal agenda behind it is often to justify their positions and extend working contracts.
+The project manager must restrictively adopt the practical framework to move his project forward and not end up in theoretical expert exercises that are inefficient.
+Doing this, he must rely on his knowledge, experience, and skills, constantly making his project's target a priority.
 To do this successfully, he needs to have support from key stakeholders.
 In all the interviews, the support of key stakeholders is essential for running the project and getting enough resources to handle the project's milestones.
-The stakeholders might represent other companies than the project manager, but these companies might also be the project manager's next job.

-Power must be investigated in how far a culture of "democracy and consensus" is open to power processes and micropolitics.
-The research monograph of Pahlke and Alexander (2009) characterizes Norwegian companies by:
+Power must be investigated how far a culture of "democracy and consensus," is open for power processes and micropolitics in general.
+The research monograph of Pahlke and Alexander (2009) characterize Norwegian companies by:

-- Flat hierarchies with a consensus and harmony orientation - Low expression of formal power or strong decision making - Avoidance of open external conflicts, but allowance of internal conflicts - Decision processes involve many people, and decisions can permanently be changed.
+- Flat hierarchies with consensus and harmony - Low expression of formal power or strong decision making - Avoidance of open external conflicts, but allowance of internal conflicts - Decision processes involve many people, and decisions can permanently be changed.